-If you would like to be added to a waitlist, please email us at firstname.lastname@example.org.
+Please reach out to email@example.com with any general inquiries.
 Thank you for understanding, and we hope you are able to join us on a future expedition!

 - Travel to the Yucatan Peninsula in southeastern Mexico to explore the Selva Maya jungle of the Calakmul Biosphere Reserve, a UNESCO World Heritage Site and one of the largest remaining strongholds of endangered mammals.